Netflix/lemur/docs/quickstart/index.rst

 **********

 This guide will step you through setting up a Python-based virtualenv, installing the required packages, and configuring the basic web service.
+This guide assumes a clean Ubuntu 14.04 instance, commands may differ based on the OS and configuration being used.

 Dependencies
 ------------